Can you spare a few minutes?

 Just because you use a solicitor doesn’t mean you will inevitably end up in court with all the expense and stress that involves.

-If you are entitled to legal aid it will be much cheaper.
-You can check if you can get legal aid at Check if you can get legal aid.
+Using a solicitor will be cheaper if you can get legal aid.
+Find out if you are eligible for legal aid at Check if you can get legal aid.

 Do we have to go to court?

 No. It is usually much better if you can reach an agreement together about how to share your assets, perhaps with the help and advice of solicitors and/or a mediator.
 Using a solicitor doesn’t necessarily mean you have to go to court.